 |740 – 799||Very Good||25%||Very dependable and reliable borrower.|

 |800 +||Exceptional||21%||An incredibly low risk borrow with a fantastic credit rating.
 Will get the lowest rates.|

 Keep in mind that there are a large number of people with no credit score at all.
 So if the sum total of the US population was calculated, then the percentages above would all go down, and the ‘Very Good’ and ‘Exceptional’ categories would shrink substantially.
-21% of US citizens certainly do not have an 800+ credit scores.
-But 21% of those with a registered FICO credit score do.
+21% of US citizens certainly do not have an 800+ credit score.
+But 21% of those with a registered FICO credit score does.

 What Is a VantageScore?

 VantageScore was actually developed by the 3 major credit bureaus.
 The credit scoring system with VantageScore is a lot different than FICO, ranging from 300 – 850.
 However, there are still 5 major categories to assess an application – ‘Very Poor’, ‘Poor’, ‘Fair’, ‘Good’, ‘Excellent’.
 About 60% of US citizens with a credit score have a ‘Fair’ or better VantageScore rating.

 Below is a table with the VantageScore credit rating system ranging from 300 – 850 (similar to FICO).
 This is distinct from older versions that ranged from 501 to 990.
 Like FICO, VantageScore is constantly updating its system.

 |300 – 499||Very Poor||5%||Risky applicants that are unlikely to be approved for credit|

 |500 – 600||Poor||21%||Subprime borrowers that will get loans with steep terms and conditions|

 |601 – 660||Fair||13%||Average or slightly above average applicants that will be approved for most loans with reasonable rates|